ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

-* Future time given as a local time in some specified time zone, where changes to the definition of that time zone (e.g., a political decision to enact or rescind daylight savings time) changes the actual time in UTC time.
+* Future time given as a local time in some specified time zone, where changes to the definition of that time zone (e.g., a political decision to enact or rescind daylight saving time) affect the instant in time corresponding with the timestamp.
-* Time given as a "floating time", i.e., a local time without information as to which time zone this local time refers to.
+* "Floating time", i.e., a local time without information describing the UTC offset or time zone in which it should be interpreted.
 * The use of time scales different from UTC, such as TAI.

-However, the additional information provided that augments a fixed timestamp may be sufficient to detect an inconsistency between intention and the actual information given in the timestamp, e.g., between the additional timezone information given and the timezone offset recorded in the timestamp.
+However, additional information augmenting a fixed timestamp may be sufficient to detect an inconsistency between intention and the actual information in the timestamp, e.g., between the UTC offset and time zone name in the timestamp.
 For instance, such an inconsistency might arise because of:

 * Political decisions as discussed above, or